deshpandekartik/WatchFS/README.md

 ### Detailed description
 WatchFS File System is mounted at any given path (mount point) on the user's machine.
 It then starts intercepting all the filesystem calls happening over this mount point.
-Information from these filesystem calls (creating, deleting, writing a file, etc.) is updated to a remove server via REST API.
+Information from these filesystem calls (creating, deleting, writing a file, etc.) is updated to a remote server via REST API.
 The filesystem call is then transparently sent to the underlying filesystem.
 The remote server stores the aggregated information in a database.
 It provides a dashboard to the user where they can see the statistics, charts and notifications about their filesystem.